rachmadaniHaryono/MoeFlow/README.md

 ## How to run

-After running steps above, you can simply run it by:
+After running steps above, you simply run.
+On this example we will run with model path on `/path/to/MoeFlow/models`, host `127.0.0.1` and port 5008

 ```
 $ export MOEFLOW_MODEL_PATH='/path/to/MoeFlow/models'
-$ pip install -e .
-$ app
+$ moeflow --port 5008 --host 127.0.0.1
 ```

 If your application is configured to run in a relative path, e.g.: [https://freedomofkeima.com/moeflow/](https://freedomofkeima.com/moeflow/), then you can set static URL path via `export MOEFLOW_RELATIVE_URL_PATH='/moeflow/'`.

 ## License